shifachaus/Namaste-React/README.md

       - start loading class component
       - new instance of a class is created

-        1. first the constructor is called
+        1. the constructor is called
-        2. the render method is called
+        2. then, the render method is called

     - componentDidMount()

       - Called once the component has beed mounted
       - Used to make an API call
       - Quickly render component then make and an Api call
+      - componentDidMount supports being async

 ```
   class UserClass extends React.Component {